 The absolute best way to choose a REALTOR® is by personal recommendation from someone you trust.
 Ask your family, friends or neighbours if they've had any experience with real estate agents.
 You may hear horror stories and that's fine.
 At least you'll know who not to call.
 But you may luck out.

-Or if you want to "sell my house" and your home is not in my market area, you could contact me for a recommendation.
-If you happen to be in my market area (and I've not yet retired), I may be able to assist you personally.
-Or I may be able to refer you to an experienced, qualified REALTOR®.
+Or if you want to "sell my house", you could contact me.
+I may be able to recommend an experienced, qualified REALTOR®.
 You don't know me, you say.
 I understand, but I invite you to check out these testimonials.
 You may feel a little more comfortable then.

 There are no absolute guarantees in life except for death, taxes and politician's failed promises.
 When you ask a realty agent, 'can you sell my house?', all they can do is the best they can do given market conditions, the physical condition of your property and their skills.
 And remember that they commit their time, effort and expense without any guarantee they'll be compensated for their efforts on your behalf.
 Thus, since they assume all the risk, it's only fair that you make a commitment to them as well.
 Be honest with them.
 You'll be glad you did.

 If you say to yourself, 'I need no one to sell my house' and you're determined to sell privately, once again, I invite you to further explore this site.
-I continue to add knowledge, information and procedures that I've learned and polished over my 43+ year real estate career.
+I continue to add knowledge, information and procedures that I learned and polished during a 44 year career in the business.
 Any questions?
 Send them to me and I'll do my best to promptly answer them.